 As a PATCH Site, you’ll also have the opportunity to engage in a Community of Practice including ongoing conversations about best practices, lessons learned, challenges, and experiences with other PATCH Site Coordinators around the country.

-If you would like to become a PATCH Site, check out our Planning for PATCH Guidebook first.
+If you would like to become a PATCH Site, request a Planning for PATCH Guidebook first.
 The guidebook explains what it means to invest in PATCH and provides key information for launching a PATCH Program in your community.
 It will help you:

 - Determine alignment with PATCH Mission, Vision & Values